 Fermin emceed the hour-long fashion show, providing additional entertainment with his over-the-top commentary.
 “Are you ready for the big boys?” he asked, introducing designs from Nikki Blaine Couture, Catou by Berny Martin menswear, Black Cat Couture, and his namesake label.

 Kathleen Kologinsky, the head seamstress for Black Cat Couture, custom fits all the designs for the line, which is sold at Fermin’s Zionsville shop, A Step Above Bridal.
 Each BCC client has a muslin custom-created from her own measurements to ensure a perfectly tailored garment every time she orders a new dress.
-In addition to eveningwear, Kologinsky also designs two custom wedding gowns for Fermin each season.
+In addition to eveningwear, Kologinsky also designs two custom wedding gowns and a pair of flower girl shoes for Fermin each season.

 Fermin’s “Angels” closed the show.
 The diversity of the models dressed in his bridal collection, accessorized with white angel wings, highlighted the designer’s ability to outfit brides of all shapes and sizes.

 “To me as a couturier, fashion is art in motion, so tonight is not a night to judge,” Fermin said.
 “It’s a night to celebrate creation.”